-There are hundreds if not thousands of hyperlocal leaders and organizations in Chicago working to combat systemic inequities every day.
-Embedded in their communities, these leaders and organizations are both accountable to the neighborhoods they serve and adaptable to meet local needs as they evolve.
+There are thousands of hyperlocal leaders and organizations in Chicago working to combat systemic inequities every day.
+Embedded in communities, these leaders and organizations serve neighbors and neighborhoods and are adaptable to meet local needs as they evolve.

 The unrestricted nature of the fund gives organizations the flexibility to do what they deem most critical and impactful for young people, families, and their communities.
 More than 25 hyperlocal organizations and individuals have received unrestricted funding to support their vital work responding to a variety of opportunities and needs, offering relationships of care, engaging in mutual aid, providing emergency food, supplies, academic and arts enrichment and employment, organizing community events, and contributing to wellbeing and joy.

 Leading up to the creation of the Rapid Response Fund, it was evident that there was an abundance of Black and Brown community leaders shaping community responses to the moment but reaching them called for deep community ties and trust.
 To shape what was important to fund and reach these leaders, Chicago Beyond was advised by a People’s Assembly – a group made up of committed Chicagoans who offered ideas, advice, and suggestions on individuals doing invaluable block-by-block work in their communities that often go unnoticed and unfunded.
 The People’s Assembly played a crucial role in recommending organizations that received funds as a part of this initiative.

 Meet the first round of our Rapid Response Partners

 Click each image to learn more about the organization